A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: White-box Structure-guided Ligand Optimization

 We present the results of structure-guided ligand discovery in \Cref{fig:gflownet}.
 For six target proteins, one can see that incorporating representation alignment with Boltz2 consistently increases the number of discovered high-reward molecules compared to the vanilla pipeline under the same reward evaluation budget, i.e., the same number of Boltz2 binding affinity computations for newly generated molecules.
 Note that representation alignment with Boltz2 also promotes exploration, as evidenced by an increase in the number of discovered high-reward modes.

-Overall, these results show that atom-level representations from Boltz2 provide a stronger training signal than scalar rewards alone in online structure-guided discovery.
-By distilling interaction-aware representations computed during binding affinity prediction, the policy is guided toward high-rewarding regions, resulting in a faster discovery of high-affinity and diverse ligands.
-In \Cref{fig:distill_compare} of \Cref{appx:distill_compare}, we additionally conduct ablation studies on variants of representation alignment in SynFlowNet-Boltz.
+Overall, these results show that exposing Boltz2’s intermediate ligand representations provides a stronger training signal than using its binding affinity rewards alone in online structure-guided discovery.
+By distilling interaction-aware representations computed during binding affinity prediction, the policy is guided toward high-reward regions, resulting in a faster discovery of high-affinity and diverse ligands.
+In \Cref{fig:distill_compare} of \Cref{supp:distill_compare}, we additionally conduct ablation studies on variants of representation alignment.